Books

 Killing Off The Hadza

-How academic anthropology and conservation politics are destroying one of the last free hunter-gatherer peoples on Earth.
-This book examines the collision between Western conservation ideology, academic careerism, and the survival of the Hadza people of Tanzania — one of the last remaining groups of full-time hunter-gatherers.
+How globalization, conservation politics are destroying one of the last free hunter-gatherer peoples on Earth.
+This book examines the collision between agricultural psychologies and politics, capitalist wildlife conservation, progressive ideologies and academic careerism, and the survival of the Hadza people of Tanzania — one of the last remaining groups of full-time hunter-gatherers.